dansmyers/IntroToCS/Labs/7-Euouae.md

 ####
 #####
 ```
 Tip: Let the entered height be `n`.
 Use a loop with `range(n)` to run for `n` total iterations.
 Print one block on the first line, two blocks on the second, and so forth.
+Think about how to calculate the number of blocks on each line using the loop counting variable `i`.

 You can use string multiplication to copy a string multiple times.
 If `i` is the loop counting variable, you could use:
 ```